fedi-e2ee/public-key-directory-specification/Specification.md

 * `key-id` -- **string(Key Identifier)** (optional): The key that is signing the revocation.
 * `actor-id-key` -- **string (Cryptography key)** (optional): The key used to encrypt the Actor ID in `message.actor`.

+#### BurnDown Validation Steps

+After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `BurnDown` message are as follows:

+1. If `actor-id-key` is provided, decrypt `message.actor` to obtain the Actor ID.
+If the decryption fails, return an error status.
+2. If this actor has ever issued a `Fireproof` message, abort.
+3. If the `key-id` is provided, select this public key for the given Actor and proceed to step 5.
+If there is no public key for this Actor with a matching `key-id`, return an error status.
+4. If a `key-id` was not provided, perform step 5 for each valid and trusted public key for this Actor until one succeeds.
+If none of them do, return an error status.
+5. Validate the message signature for the given public key.
+6. If the signature is valid in step 5, process the message.

 ### Fireproof

 Where `BurnDown` resets the state for a given Actor to allow account recovery, `Fireproof` opts out of